 1. That this Order shall be adopted as a part of the Commission's current analysis and plan for the expansion of facilities to meet future requirements for electricity for North Carolina pursuant to G.S.
-62-110.1(c).
+62-110.1(c);

-2. That the 2008 biennial reports and the 2009 annual updates to the 2008 biennial reports filed in this proceeding by the IOUs, NCEMC, Piedmont, Blue Ridge, Rutherford, EU, and Haywood are hereby approved.
+2. That the 2009 annual updates to the 2008 biennial reports filed in this proceeding by the IOUs are hereby approved;

-3. That the 2009 REPS compliance plans filed in this proceeding by the IOUs, GreenCo, Halifax, and EU are hereby approved.
+3. That the 2009 REPS Compliance Plans filed in this proceeding by the IOUs are hereby approved;

-4. That future IRP filings by all utilities shall continue to include a detailed explanation of the basis and justification for the appropriateness of the level of respective utility's projected reserve margins.
+4. That future IRP filings by all utilities shall continue to include a detailed explanation of the basis and justification for the appropriateness of the level of the respective utility's projected reserve margins;

-5. That future IRP filings by all utilities shall include a copy of the most recently completed FERC Form 715, including all attachments and exhibits.
+5. That future IRP filings by all utilities shall include a copy of the most recently completed FERC Form 715, including all attachments and exhibits;

-6. That future IRP filings by all utilities shall: (1) provide the amount of load and projected load growth for each wholesale customer under contract on a year-by-year basis through the terms of the current contract, segregate actual and projected growth rates of retail and wholesale loads, and explain any difference in actual and projected growth rates between retail and wholesale loads, and (2) for any amount of undesignated load, detail each potential customer's current supply arrangements and explain the basis for the utility's reasonable expectation for serving each such customer.
-If time constraints dictate, this information may be filed separately from the main body of the 2010 report.
+6. That future IRP filings by all utilities shall: (1) provide the amount of load and projected load growth for each wholesale customer under contract on a year-byyear basis through the terms of the current contract, segregate actual and projected growth rates of retail and wholesale loads, and explain any difference in actual and projected growth rates between retail and wholesale loads, and (2) for any amount of undesignated load, detail each potential customer's current supply arrangements and explain the basis for the utility's reasonable expectation for serving each such customer;.